akamalova/VotingSystem/README.md

 Design and implement a JSON API of Voting system using Hibernate/Spring/SpringMVC without frontend.

 Usage of the API is via the HTTP protocol.
 The GET, POST, PUT, and DELETE requests are all used.
 Resource representations are in JSON.
+API can started with Tomcat.
+Tomcats profile already exist.
+All functions tested with JUnit.
+For tests used HSQLDB and DataJpa profiles.

 Voting system for deciding where to have lunch.
 API have 2 types of users: admin and regular users.